openrs2/openrs2/docs/faq.md

 * Availability of the complete set of original client data files.
 * Availability of a large proportion of the location file encryption keys.

-## Why does OpenRS2 use Maven instead of Gradle?
+## Why do the OpenRS2 Natives use Maven instead of Gradle?

-Gradle's task-based model is significantly better than Maven's fixed lifecycle model.

-However, Gradle's flexibility and rate of development has come at a cost of worse IDE integration, to the point at which recent versions of IntelliJ IDEA now delegate build actions to Gradle by default rather than attempting to understand the project structure.
-This tends to be slower and consume more memory than IDEA's built-in build system.
-While this setting can be changed, I think it is a sign of the future of Gradle's IDE integration.

-Furthermore, [nar-maven-plugin][nar-maven-plugin] is, at the time of writing, significantly better than Gradle's support for building native code.
+[nar-maven-plugin][nar-maven-plugin] is, at the time of writing, significantly better than Gradle's support for building native code.
 Gradle's new C++ plugin simply doesn't provide enough features.

-This might be a decision we revisit in the future.

 ## Why is OpenRS2 licensed under the GNU GPL?